LibreTexts/ngshare/docs/contributer_guide/decisions.rst

 3. ngshare will automatically run alembic upgrade on startup.
 The user may not disable this.

 JupyterHub is using option 2, and we decide to follow this, so that users do not have to perform manual intervention during upgrades.
+So it is developers' responsibility to make sure Alembic upgrade will not break (e.g. write enough test cases).

-To make sure users do not encounter database version problems, we decided to automatically run Alembic upgrade (both schematic and data upgrade) each time ngshare / vngshare is started.
+To make sure users do not encounter database version problems, we decided to automatically run Alembic upgrade (both schematic and data migration) each time ngshare / vngshare is started.
 There is little overhead for the version check.
-We assume that users are regularly backing up their database.
+We assume that users are regularly backing up their database (e.g. when data migration fails, the database's schema may be updated while ``alembic_version`` is not).